Invasive species: Ecosystem-based mechanisms

 In ecosystems, the availability of resources determines the impact of additional species on the ecosystem.
 Stable ecosystems have a resource equilibrium, which can be changed fundamentally by the arrival of invasive species.
 When changes such as a forest fire occur, normal ecological succession favors native grasses and forbs.
 An introduced species that can spread faster than natives can outcompete native species for food, squeezing the natives out.
 Nitrogen and phosphorus are often the limiting factors in these situations.
 Every species occupies an ecological niche in its native ecosystem; some species fill large and varied roles, while others are highly specialized.
 Invading species may occupy unused niches, or create new ones.
 For example, edge effects describe what happens when part of an ecosystem is disturbed, as in when land is cleared for agriculture.
 The boundary between the remaining undisturbed habitat and the newly cleared land itself forms a distinct new habitat, creating new winners and losers, and potentially hosting species that would not otherwise thrive outside the boundary habitat.

 In 1958, Charles S. Elton claimed that ecosystems with higher species diversity were less subject to invasive species because fewer niches remained unoccupied.
 Other ecologists later pointed to highly diverse, but heavily invaded ecosystems, arguing that ecosystems with high species diversity were more susceptible to invasion.
 This debate hinged on the spatial scale of invasion studies.
 Small-scale studies tended to show a negative relationship between diversity and invasion, while large-scale studies tended to show the reverse, perhaps a side-effect of invasives' ability to capitalize on increased resource availability and weaker species interactions that are more common when larger samples are considered.
 However, this pattern does not seem to hold true for invasive vertebrates.

 The brown tree snake (Boiga irregularis) has had an impact on the native bird population of the island ecosystem of Guam.

 Island ecosystems may be more prone to invasion because their species face few strong competitors and predators, and because their distance from colonizing species populations makes them more likely to have "open" niches.
 For example, native bird populations on Guam have been decimated by the invasive brown tree snake (Boiga irregularis).
+However, the geographical distance and open water characteristic of island ecosystems can also delay colonisation by invasive species.
+For example, island nations such as Australia and the Galapagos have a high proportion of their island ecology consisting of endemic species due to immigration of other species being limited by oceans and their geographical isolation.